Civil Air Patrol hosts annual event

 FORT SMITH, Ark.
-(KFTA) — Cadets from Arkansas and Oklahoma attended an event to further education and training, and honor a senior member.
+(KNWA) — Cadets from Arkansas and Oklahoma attended an event to further education and training, and honor a senior member.

 The third annual Civil Air Patrol Fun at the Fort was hosted by the 83rd Composite Squadron Tuesday afternoon, Aug.
 6 at Fort Chaffee Joint Maneuver Training Center.
 Additional activities aerospace education and flights are planned for Aug.
 7.